junguler/_svg-css-animations/README.md

 </linearGradient>
 ```

-as you can see we need to assign an id to this gradient tag and i named mine `grad`, now change your style to include this id and apply the gradint
+as you can see we need to assign an id to this gradient tag and i named mine `grad`, now change your style to include this id and apply the gradient
  ```
 <style>
 path {